 Then along came Dubai, and we quickly realised that the engagement was going to be a lot shorter than we’d planned.
 We still wanted to keep our 2018 date to celebrate with our families and friends, but marriage is important and we wanted to make sure that even with a hastily arranged one, we wanted to do it right.

-The first question was, where?
+Where was the first big question.
 My husband and I met in while we were both working for our local government office.
-This meant that if we chose the registry office, it would be in the building we worked and in fact they have moved the ceremony room since we left, so it would literally be in one of my old offices.
-We started to look at smaller local venues but nothing felt right.
+This meant that if we chose the registry office route, it would be in the building we once worked in.
+In fact, they have moved the ceremony room since we left the organisation, so the wedding would literally be in my old office.
+We looked around locally for smaller venues but nothing felt quite right.

-So, Eloping, Ish?
-We didn’t go alone.
-As I’ve mentioned before we’re both pretty close to our parents, and if they wanted to be there, then we were going to do everything to make to happen.
-From making sure that we could get the date during a half term, to ordering new passports, booking flights, and booking hotels.
+So, Ish?
+We didn’t go it alone.
+As I’ve mentioned before, we’re both pretty close to our parents and if they wanted to be there, then we were going to do everything we could to make that happen.

-The weeks flew by, and arriving in Copenhagen it still didn’t feel real, we stayed at the same hotel as last time, SP34, which is an amazing hotel, the rooms may be small but the staff are amazing and there is an hour everyday that you get free wine.
-Yeah you read that right.
-The hotel were also great in arranging flowers and helping in some many ways.
+The weeks flew by, and arriving in Copenhagen it still didn’t feel real, we stayed at the same hotel as last time, SP34 (http://www.brochner-hotels.com/hotel-sp34/), which is an amazing hotel, the rooms might be small but the staff are amazing and there is an hour everyday that you get free wine.
+Yeah, you read that right.

 We eventually found all four of them, and made it to the church in time.
 I now officially retain the right to be as late as I want next year.

-The ceremony was short, intimate and perfect, the only hitch may come when it turns out we’re not legally married, as they struggled with pronouncing my husband’s name.
+The ceremony was short, intimate and perfect, the only hitch may come when it turns out we’re not legally married, as they really struggled to pronounce my husband’s name.